 Thank you for your interest in the Wakefield Farmers Market!

-2021 Season: The 2021 season, has only with a few spaces still specialty food/beverage/artisan vendors selling items that are NOT yet represented at the market.
+The 2021 season has few spaces still available for farms/specialty food/beverage/artisan vendors selling items that are NOT yet represented at the market.

 PLEASE NOTE: The focus of our market is VERY local.
 No chains, franchises, or big corporations are represented as vendors OR as sponsors.
 MAKE IT, BAKE IT, OR GROW IT is our motto for vendors.
 Also, vendors who earn, or plan to earn their living primarily through the business they bring to markets are given preference.
 Scroll down for artisan-specific information.